 “Go fuck yourself, Tom,” Lauren brought herself back to the coldness of her voice.
 “You may not remember everything, maybe not even our childhood, but you don’t get to say that to me.
 Ever.
-You are making me wish your fucking escape plan would have worked with Zara.”
+You are making me wish you sailed away with Zara.”
 She tilted her head up in thought, eyes widening.
 “You were up and ready to leave me behind to go with her, weren’t you?”

 Tom stood in shock.
 “What are you talking about?”

 “How did I not realize this?
 After I gave you the resources so we could go together, you, you were going to leave.
 While I was collecting everything for us, you were trying to leave with Zara instead.
 You were going to leave me here to die.”
 She only now discerned what fully happened in the in-between of her reaching out to different contacts to gather their resources, and what happened after, which led Tom back to her with amnesia.